 I think any church going evangelical would deny that secular feminism is an issue within their local church.
 They would agree that men and women are different, have different roles and hold to the “Complementarianism” view.
 This view states that men and women have different roles that compliment each other when it comes to all areas such as the home, church, or family.
 Women are precluded from certain roles that require leadership over men.
 Men have a headship role, women have a support role.
 While many claim to have this view, they now have muddied the line as to what is an acceptable role for women in the church.
 The typical evangelical pictures a feminist as a typical man hating, female with an extreme liberal agenda who goes around and fights against men and for the right to abort her own children.

 But as I will point out, the second kind of feminism mentioned is a much more imminent threat to Christians.
 There is a group of women who won’t be out fighting to participate in male sports or events.
 They aren’t out taking over the work place.
-But they are attempting to twist the Scripture in order to allow for their “biblical feminism.”
-These types of “biblical feminists” exist and they are throughout all of our churches.
+But they are attempting to twist the Scripture to allow room for their “biblical feminism.”
+These types of women exist and are all throughout the church.
 Recently in a discussion on social media, the passage in 1 Timothy 2:12 was brought up.
 Paul says “I do not permit a woman to teach or exercise authority over a man, rather she is to remain quiet.”
 Paul is forbidding all women from filling the role of pastor or teacher over men or exercising any authority over men in the church assembly.
 When this passage was brought up in the discussion, the woman commented “Well, that was just a cultural standard for that time” and secondly she stated “We shouldn’t limit God or put Him in a box because He can use whoever He wants to speak for Him.”
 Technically God can do whatever He wants according to Psalm 115:3-“But our God is in the heavens; He does whatever He pleases.”
 However, God will not at any time contradict His Written Word.

 How do we know that the standard set in 1 Timothy 2:12 wasn’t just cultural or geographical?
 We have to look at other passages.
 In 1 Corinthians 14:33-35 the very same commandment is laid out- “As in all the congregations of the saints, women should remain silent in the churches.
 They are not allowed to speak, but must be in submission, as the Law says.
 If they want to inquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in the church.”
 There is something new added to the beginning of that passage which is the statement “As in all the congregations.”
 This clearly implies that this is not a cultural standard but is God’s standard that was put in place for ALL of the churches or ALL of the congregations.